 - Tell me about a time when you were faced with a challenge.
 How did you approach it?

-Questions that Test Knowledge
+3. Test Their Knowledge

 Now that your candidate is at ease, it’s time to test their knowledge of the field to see if they will meet your needs.
 If you discover that they might need more training, this portion of the interview will reveal to you how extensive-and expensive-that training might be.